MattDSquared/BikeSharingDemand/BikeShareAnalysis.md

 ![](BikeShareAnalysis_files/figure-html/pca-1.png)

-The last eigenvalue (variable 9 above) appears to contribute a negligeable amount of information to the input data.
-The below plot shows the components of this eigenvalue are tempurature, 'feels like' temperature, and a little of wind and humidity.
+The last eigenvalue (variable 9 above) appears to contribute a negligible amount of information to the input data.
+The below plot shows the components of this eigenvalue are temperature, 'feels like' temperature, and a little of wind and humidity.
 This is consistent with our earlier exploration.
 The low eigenvalue here means that at least one of these 4 variables can be completely neglected.

 ```